e4basil/Kotlin-Coroutine/README.md

         - Role of a dispatcher: to assign a thread to a coroutine.
         - Types of Dispatcher: Confined, Unconfined, Default, Main, and IO
 * Components of CoroutineContext: Job, Dispatcher, and Coroutine Name.

+### What are coroutines
+Well to understand what are coroutines , you would need to first understand, how exactly your application works when user launches your application.
+So when the user launches the application, a default **THREAD** is created and this thread is known as **MAIN THREAD**.
+Now this main thread is the life of the application.
+Let us represent the main thread with the help of this blue arrow.